Kalman Liebskind: Media career

 In 1997, he was one of the founding journalists at Makor Rishon and worked as an investigative reporter.
 In 2000, he began working at Maariv.
 In recent years, Liebskind has published a weekly column in Maariv's "Mosafshabat" which deals with weekly political and current affairs.

-Between 2011 and 2016, Liebskind co-hosted the main morning news and current affairs radio show with Arel Segel on Galey Yisrael.
+Between 2011 and 2016, Liebskind co-hosted the main morning news and current affairs radio show with Erel Segal on Galey Yisrael.
 In October 2016, Liebskind moved to co-host the main morning news and current affairs radio show with Assaf Lieberman on Kan Bet of the Israeli Public Broadcasting Corporation Taagid network.
-In 2019, he also began to co-host an afternoon current affairs TV show with Arel Segel on Kan 11.
-In June 2020, the 'Kalman & Segel' show was abruptly cancelled.
+In 2019, he also began to co-host an afternoon current affairs TV show with Erel Segal on Kan 11.
+In June 2020, the Kalman & Segel show was abruptly cancelled.
 Liebskind is now host of the program Etsem Ha'Inyan (עצם העניין) on Kan 11.

 Liebskind has published several high-profile exposés: